JadeDuo/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+This was an excercise completed during bootcamp where we were given a partially completed app and implemented features, de-bugged and added testing.

 ## Setup